MSc in Biotechnology

 During the course of the study it will be placed emphasis on practical skills in central courses such as cell- and molecular biology, biochemistry and microbiology in addition to research training.
 The latter includes statement of testable hypotheses, strategies for testing, collecting data, and interpretation of the results.
 The master study contain a theoretical and methodical dimension that can be translated to other scientific areas.

-or food technology from Norwegian university colleges or
+- bachelor's degree in food technology from Norwegian university colleges

 International Master's Application Deadlines